 Lack of sleep also powers up the reward centre in the brain to make you feel good.
-So a second serving of ice cream or another bag of chips don’t seem like a bad choice.
+So the second serving of ice cream or another bag of chips doesn’t seem like a bad choice.

 The sleepless brain craves junk food

-Science has proof for this.
+Science has proof of this.
 In a study, featured on the American Journal of Clinical Nutrition, found that late night snacking (due to sleeplessness) mostly included high carb and sugary snacks.